mizzleinetimi/jacker/PRIVACY.md

 ## Children's Privacy

-Img2LaTeX does not collect any personal information from anyone, including children under 13.
-The app is safe for all ages (rated 4+).
+jackqr does not collect any personal information from anyone, including children under 13.
+The app is safe for all ages.

 ---